 The Adjutant General

 On May 30, after arriving at the camp, the first four POWs escaped and were caught on the road that ran past the camp.
 They were able to escape because the north perimeter of the camp did not have a fence.
-The men were brought back to the camp and beaten before being executed the next day.
+The men were brought back to the camp where they had their hands tied behind their backs and a board tied between their legs forcing them into a crouching position.
+They were repeatedly beaten and dug their own graves before being executed the next day.

 The Japanese began to send POW detachments out on work details and began sending POWs to Camp #1.
 POWs leaving the camp happened on a regular basis and the number of men in the camp shrank.
 It appears that Vincent was in one of the detachments of POWs, but when he arrived at the camp is not known.